ninabarzh/broomstick/content/posts/hic.md

 First, let us examine the financialisation bit — a word economists like to throw around to sound clever when describing capitalism eating its own liver.
 In the pharmaceutical context, financialisation means that **shareholder value now trumps actual drug development**.
-It is not that new treatments are not welcome, it is just that they are a bit... inconvenient, really, when compared to the tidy certainty of stock buybacks, dividend payouts, and the thrill of a good merger.
+It is not that new treatments are not welcome, it is just that they are a bit inconvenient, really, when compared to the tidy certainty of stock buybacks, dividend payouts, and the thrill of a good merger.

 Take Pfizer, for example.
 Between 2006 and 2015, the company spent a staggering **\$139 billion** on share buybacks